13 wedding theme ideas for inspiration

 2024 is seeing monochromatic themes and single hue-heavy, color-focused fêtes.
 Color evokes emotion and is a great starting point when brainstorming ideas about styles and concepts.
 So what are couples loving right now?
 “Green is still a strong player.
 Anywhere from cheerful spring greens to olive to hunter,” says Ms. Cole.
 “And pink is back.
 People are having fun with pink.”

-Colors rooted in love, calmness, and joy, like yellows or blues, can inspire your guests’ moods and set the perfect vibe for your happily-ever-after.
+Colors rooted in love, calmness, and joy, like yellows or blues, can inspire your guests’ moods and set the perfect vibe for your happily ever after.
 Ms. Cole adds, “Tonality is a trend I’m picking up on.
 We did [a wedding] that was all yellows and marigolds.
 From the ceremony through to the reception, we just played with the tonality of shades of gold and yellows from the plate to the linen to the chairs.”

 Let your backdrop, venue, or destination guide your color choices, and pick up inspiration from nature and the world around you.
 Per Ms. Cole, “Our colors tend to play off of what would fit in the space beautifully.”